Poulpes/onboarding/README.md

 - Use the Team Calendar when creating an event concerning everyone in the team !

 #### Nikabot
 [Nikabot](https://www.nikabot.com) is a Slack Bot we're using to keep track of time spent on every projects.
-Once connected to the Poulpe Slack you'll receive a daily reminder around 6:30 to fill in your day activity: Name of project | Ti we
+Once connected to the Poulpe Slack you'll receive a daily reminder around 6:30 to fill in your day activity: **Name of project | Time spent**.

+With these logs, the project manager consolidate on a weekly basis the time already spent on the project:
+- (s)he can anticipate delay or

 #### Others
 When creating/editing other documents we tend to stick to Google Apps: Google Docs, Google Sheet, Google Slides.